How it works:

 Retinol and niacinamide are a great combo to help improve skin texture and fade dark spots.

-Hyaluronic acid and retinol are the perfect matches for those with dry skin looking for anti-aging benefits.
+Hyaluronic acid and retinol can be a good option for those with dry skin looking for anti-aging benefits.

-Do you use a serum before or after moisturizer?
-Typically before!
-Face serum goes on after washing your face (and after applying toner if you use one), but it goes on before your moisturizer.
-Another way to remember is to apply your products from thinnest to thickest.
-So, starting with a clean face, toner would be next in line (if you’re using it—it’s not necessary), followed by serum.
-Finish with moisturizer, which is the richest (thickest) product you use.
+So, starting with a clean face, toner would be next in line (if you’re using one—it’s not necessary), followed by a serum.
+Finish with moisturizer, which is typically the richest (thickest) product you use.
 Don’t forget, during the day, you also need to apply sunscreen, which is your best anti-aging product.

 Here are a few other tips for applying serums.

 Apply at night.
-With the few exceptions we’ve talked about here, most ingredients in serums are okay to use whenever, save for AHAs and retinol.
-But if you’re looking to keep your serum usage as stress-free as possible, stick to using them at night and let them do their work while you sleep.
+Ingredients in serums are fine to use day or night, except those that can make your skin sensitive to the sun such as AHAs and retinol.¹⁷ But if you’re looking to keep your serum usage as stress-free as possible, stick to using them at night and let them do their work while you sleep.

 Use the right amount.
 This can vary from person to person.
 In general, use enough to spread a thin layer over your face.
 Remember, a little goes a long way, so start with just a few drops or one pump—about the size of a pea.